ndp-software/ts-libs/ts-envs/README.md

 #### `envs.dotEnvExample: string`

-Similar to the help text, this outputs a template example `.env` file for usage with libraries that follow that convention.
+Similar to the help text, this outputs a template example `.env` file for usage with libraries that follow that convention (or Node >= 20).
 This may be useful if you are retrofitting an existing codebase without such a file.
+You'll have to call this explicitly to create the file.

 #### `envsValid(): boolean`

-If you want to do validation elsewhere, or in more detail, this default can be suppressed and validation done manually:
+If you want to do validation elsewhere, or in more detail, default validation can be suppressed, and then validation done manually:

 1. Turn off the default validation by passing `{ validate: false }` as a second parameter to `configure`.